sh-ch/trigger-demo/README.md

 # demo

 Hopefully we can see the change resulting in a build.

+Test again.